Friday, September 21, 2018

 The tour will take approximately two hours.
 Though it is a walking tour, some tour stops are accessible using the free campus 80 bus.
 Participants can also use the bus to return to Memorial Union after the tour concludes.

-This event is free and open to the public, and is cosponsored by the American Indian Studies Program at UW-Madison.
+This event is free and open to the public, and is cosponsored by the School of Education and the American Indian Studies Program at UW-Madison.